Rebirth-Project/ufo-event-bus/documentation/Documentation.md

 ### Global sticky events

 Ufo eventbus also can handle global sticky events.
 A sticky event is an event that posted to the bus persists until it is removed.
-When posted, the event is processed and every listener is called acordingly, more the event is saved in bus memory state for later use.
+When posted, the event is processed and every listener is called acordingly.
+More, the event is saved in bus memory state for later use.
 If a new listener (that listens for this particular event) is registered after the post of the sticky event, then the bus executes immediately the event for that listener.
 This is a runtime feature and can be used when a listener cannot be instantiated and registered to the bus when the application start, and has all the drawbacks related to the sticky events theory and application state, since a sticky event basically can be a sort of application memory extension if used in a wrong way.
-Use sticky events wisely and only when really needed.
+So, use sticky events wisely and only when really needed.
 The ```postSticky()``` and ```removeSticky()``` methods are idempotent in their bus implementations since an internal HashMap is used.

 ```java
 //lest's define a listener that listen to even Event